Shanghai Cooperation Organisation: Turkey

 In 2010, the SCO approved a procedure for admitting new members.
 In 2011, Turkey applied for dialogue partner status, which it obtained in 2013.
 At the same time, Turkey is a NATO member and the European Union candidate country.
-Turkish Prime Minister Recep Tayyip Erdoğan has stated that he has discussed the possibility of abandoning Turkey's candidacy of accession to the European Union in return for full membership in the Shanghai Cooperation Organisation.
+Turkish prime minister Recep Tayyip Erdoğan has stated that he has discussed the possibility of abandoning Turkey's candidacy of accession to the European Union in return for full membership in the Shanghai Cooperation Organisation.
 This was reinforced again on 21 November 2016, after the European Parliament voted unanimously to suspend accession negotiations with Turkey.
 Two days later, on 23 November 2016, Turkey was granted the chairmanship of SCO energy club for the 2017 period.
 That made Turkey the first country to chair a club in the organisation without full membership status.
 In 2022, at the 22nd summit of the SCO, the Turkish president said that Turkey would seek full SCO membership status.
-On 11 July 2024, Turkish President Recep Tayyip Erdoğan stated in a statement to the U.S. Newsweek magazine that they did not consider Turkey's membership in NATO as an alternative to the Shanghai Cooperation Organisation and BRICS.
+On 11 July 2024, Turkish president Recep Tayyip Erdoğan stated in a statement to the U.S. Newsweek magazine that they did not consider Turkey's membership in NATO as an alternative to the Shanghai Cooperation Organisation and BRICS.

 Vietnam

 In 2011, Vietnam expressed interest in obtaining observer status (but has not applied for it).
+Vietnamese PM Pham Minh Chinh attended the largest-ever Shanghai Cooperation Organization (SCO) summit in history in Tianjian from August 31 to September 1, 2025.
+On April 17, 2026, it was reported that during a state visit to China by Vietnamese President Tô Lâm, Vietnam "expressed its readiness to maintain exchanges on the possibility of becoming a partner of the SCO."